DominikSecka/png2pos/README.md

     C:\devel\png2pos> mingw32-make -f Makefile.win strip

-### seccomp

-png2pos has experimental support for seccomp BPF filters on Linux.
-If you have libseccomp-dev installed, you can enable seccomp support by compiling target `seccomp`:

-    $ make seccomp ↵
-    $ make strip ↵

-Otherwise png2pos has no lib dependencies and is easy to build and run on Linux, Mac and Windows.
+png2pos has no lib dependencies and is easy to build and run on Linux, Mac and Windows.

 ## Usage examples